Date: 22 October 2013. Dratted Dishes.

 fun!

-The pleasure when you're free of Stuff is unimaginably
+The pleasure when you are free of Stuff is unimaginably

 great.
-I wish I'd done this decades ago, but then, well, I was still in
+I wish I had done this decades ago, but then, well, I was still in

 the hunter-gatherer stage of life.
 This one is so much better not because

-I have fewer things (and that's marvelous) but mainly because what I have
+I have fewer things (though that is marvelous) but mainly because what I have

 is exceptional.
-When I cross stitch I don't take out boxes of cotton
+When I cross stitch I do not take out boxes of cotton

 floss, I have one small box of silks.
-And when I paint, it's only oils.
+And when I paint, it is only oils.
 My

 ink pen is a nice one and the scissors I use when crocheting are very